/etc/passwd in Linux: File Format and Fields Explained

 Why is the password field set to x?

-The x is a placeholder indicating that the encrypted password is stored in the /etc/shadow file.
-Storing passwords in /etc/passwd was abandoned because the file is world-readable.
+The x is a placeholder indicating that the password hash is stored in the /etc/shadow file.
+Password hashes were moved out of /etc/passwd because the file must remain readable by regular users and programs.

 What does a * or ! in the password field mean?